Financial-Times/o-layout/README.md

 |                            |
 └————————————————————————————┘
 ```
-At is base, the main content section styles _elements_, not classes.
+At its base, the main content section styles _elements_, not classes.
 It will automatically style paragraphs, headings, lists and anchor tags, for example.
 It will also automatically style tables and asides, which will occupy different columns or span different columns within the main content section.